project-imprimis/libprimis/doc/engine.md

 teledest will need to be of the same channel as the teleporter entity; if not, the teleporter entity will link to multiple teledests with predictibly unpredictable results.

+The teleporter entity will send a message indicating that there is `no teleport destination for tag N` if no valid teledest entities are connected when a player enters its trigger region.
+To remedy this, add a teledest with the same channel number as the teleporter entity.

 #### 1: `model`